mermaid-js/mermaid/docs/diagrams-and-syntax-and-examples/flowchart.md

 ## Interaction

-It is possible to bind a click event to a node, the click can lead to either a javascript callback or to a link which will be opened in a new browser tab. **Note**: This functionality is disabled when using `securityLevel='strict'` and enabled when using `securityLevel='loose'`.
+It is possible to bind a click event to a node, the click can lead to either a JavaScript callback or to a link which will be opened in a new browser tab. **Note**: This functionality is disabled when using `securityLevel='strict'` and enabled when using `securityLevel='loose'`.

 ```
 click nodeId callback